The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Detailed Single vs MAS

 Each baseline value in Table~\ref{tab:single_baselines_by_model} comes from a dedicated single-agent run for that model (no multi-agent orchestration).
 This makes it easy to directly compare standalone capability against the combined-MAS results in the next tables.

 Here we provide the full dataset- and configuration-level breakdown.
-Each table is centered on one baseline backbone and lists all heterogeneous MAS configurations that include that backbone.
-For each dataset, we report the single-agent baseline and, per MAS configuration, TextMAS (T) and Vision Wormhole (V) accuracy.
+Each figure is centered on one baseline backbone and shows all heterogeneous MAS configurations that include that backbone, broken out per dataset.
+Inside each per-dataset panel, every MAS configuration contributes a pair of bars: a TextMAS deviation (muted gray) immediately next to the corresponding Vision Wormhole deviation (saturated green), both measured against the single-agent baseline ($0$~pp; horizontal dashed line).

 \paragraph{Detailed observations.} The per-configuration view reinforces the main trend: TextMAS frequently drops below the single-agent baseline on stronger backbones, while VW remains closer to parity across many datasets and settings.
 This is consistent with the broader finding that heterogeneous MAS can be hurt by coordination and aggregation effects, especially in role-sensitive stages such as judging \citep{pappu2026multiagentteamsholdexperts}.
 Even when weaker models are part of the same pipeline, VW remains comparatively stable and preserves more of the strong model's baseline capability than text-only exchange in many cases.